martroben/horizon_analyzer/doc/dev_notes.md

+# 2025-04-10
+No answer from OpenAIRE support.
+Sent a reminder.

+Problem description:
+It seems that the OpenAIRE [search API](https://graph.openaire.eu/docs/apis/search-api/projects) project [result](https://www.openaire.eu/schema/1.0/doc/oaf-project-1_0_xsd.html#project) includes a parameter `ecarticle29_3` that has info about whether the project opted out of the open data pilot.
+Unfortunately the search API can't find projects by the parameters given in ETIS.

+The OpenAIRE [graph API](https://graph.openaire.eu/docs/apis/graph-api/) has better search capabilities, but there is no good way to get from one result to the other.
+(Search API doesn't take graph API ID.)

 # 2025-02-25
 Apparently OpenAIRE API returns information about whether the project participated in the open data pilot program (and should have raw data available).
 Unfortunately it's hard to link it to ETIS info due to the undocumented problems in OpenAIRE API mentioned below.
 Still no answer from support.